 Iván Noguera Corral is pre-doctoral researcher at the Pyrenean Institute of Ecology (CSIC).
 His research is focused on the climate analysis of droughts and their impacts.
 Specifically, he has studied the space-time patterns of “flash droughts” and their trends over the last 60 years in Spain using drought indices.
 Previously, he has worked in studies related to natural risks and territorial planning.

 Fergus Reig Gracia is a programmer analyst who has been focused on hydrology and climatology for a few years.
-He has participated in programming, computation and online publication of indexes such as the and the NDVI.
+He has participated in programming, computation and online publication of indexes such as the SPEI and the NDVI.
 Previously, he worked in other fields such as medieval literature and mobile phone applications.